Advanced Search

 ZHU Lianghui, LIAO Bencheng, ZHANG Qian, et al. Vision mamba: Efficient visual representation learning with bidirectional state space model[C].
 Procedding of Forty-First International Conference on Machine Learning, Vienna, Austria, 2024.

 LIU Yue, TIAN Yunjie, ZHAO Yuzhong, et al. VMamba: Visual state space model[C].
-Proceedings of the 38th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2024: 3273.
+The 38th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2024: 3273.

 LEE S H, SON T, SEO S W, et al. JARViS: Detecting actions in video using unified actor-scene context relation modeling[J].
 Neurocomputing, 2024, 610: 128616. doi: 10.1016/j.neucom.2024.128616.